Skip to main content

 • Bite marks to throat, nose, or hindquarters

-• Carcasses often left intact (dogs kill more than they consume)
+• Carcasses often left largely intact (dogs kill more than they consume)

-• Multiple animals injured or killed in one event
+• Multiple animals injured or killed in a single event

 5. Howling & Vocalisations